ChrispyWood/mavboot/README.md

 # mavboot
-Bootstrap Themed for UTA College of Engineering Started June 29, 2020
+Bootstrap Themed for UTA College of Engineering Started June 29, 2021

-This has only a few days work put into it, so there might be a few errors, please report them.
+Please report any issues or errors.

 ## Versions
 Three versions are available.